-- All of the commercial simulators have a serious drawback: they are made by a small group of developers defining their properties according to what is important to them and providing limited interfaces to end users.
+- All of the commercial simulators have a serious drawback: they are made by a small group of developers defining features according to what is important to their goals and providing limited interfaces to end users.
 Anyone who has ever tried to contact a commercial developer would agree that getting your voice heard in that environment is a major challenge.
 In contrast, FlightGear is designed by the people and for the people with everything out in the open. - Commercial simulators are usually a compromise of features and usability.
 Most commercial developers want to be able to serve a broad segment of the population, including serious pilots, beginners, and even casual gamers.
 In reality the result is always a compromise due to deadlines and funding.
 As FlightGear is free and open, there is no need for such a compromise.
 We have no publisher breathing down our necks, and we're all volunteers that make our own deadlines.
-We are also at liberty to support markets that no commercial developer would consider viable, like the scientific research community.

-- Due to their closed-source nature, commercial simulators keep developers with excellent ideas and skills from contributing to the products.
-With Flight-Gear, developers of all skill levels and ideas have the potential to make a huge impact on the project.
-Contributing to a project as large and complex as FlightGear is very rewarding and provides the developers with a great deal of pride in knowing that we are shaping the future of a great simulator. - Beyond everything else, it's just plain fun!
+We are also at liberty to support markets that no commercial developer would consider viable, like the scientific research community. - Due to their closed-source nature, access to source code and other resources associated with commercial simulators are tightly protected.
+This limits the amount of influence external developers, who may possess excellent ideas and skills, can contribute toward the development and direction of these products.
+With FlightGear, contributors of all skill levels have the potential to make a huge influence on the project.
+Contributing to a project as large and complex as FlightGear is very rewarding and provides the participant with a great deal of pride in knowing that we are shaping the future of a great simulator.

+• Beyond everything else, it's just plain fun!
 I suppose you could compare us to real pilots that build kit-planes or scratch-builts.
-Sure, we can go out a buy a pre-built aircraft, but there's just something special about building one yourself.
+Sure, we can go out and buy a pre-built aircraft, but there's just something special about building one yourself.

 The points mentioned above form the basis of why we created FlightGear.
 With those motivations in mind, we have set out to create a high-quality flight simulator that aims to be a civilian, multi-platform, open, user-supported, and user-extensible platform.
-Let us take a closer look at each of these characteristics:
+Let us examine each of these characteristics:

 - Civilian: The project is primarily aimed at civilian flight simulation.
 It should be appropriate for simulating general aviation as well as civilian aircraft.
 Our long-term goal is to have FlightGear FAA-approved as a flight training device.
 To the disappointment of some users, it is currently not a combat simulator; however, these features are not explicitly excluded.
 We just have not had a developer that was seriously interested in systems necessary for combat simulation.

-- Multi-platform: The developers are attempting to keep the code as platformindependent as possible.
-This is based on their observation that people interested in flight simulations run quite a variety of computer hardware and operating systems.
+- Multi-platform: The developers are attempting to keep the source code as platform-independent as possible.
+This is based on their observation that people interested in flight simulation utilize a wide variety of computer hardware and operating systems.
 The present code supports the following Operating Systems:

-- Linux (any distribution and platform),
+- Linux (any recent distribution),

-- Windows NT/2000/XP/Seven (Intel/AMD platform),
+- Windows 10/8/7/Vista (Intel/AMD platform),

-- Windows 95/98/ME,

 - BSD UNIX,

-- Sun-OS,

 - Mac OS X